Micha-L-Davis/data-structures-and-algorithms/javascript/hashmap-left-join/README.md

 * Return: The returned data structure that holds the results is up to you.
 It doesn’t need to exactly match the output below, so long as it achieves the LEFT JOIN logic

 ## Approach & Efficiency
-Approach is a simple iteration over one of the hashmaps, with *O(n)* time complexity.
+Approach is a simple iteration over one of the hashmaps, checking each key against the other, and recording the appropriate result.
+Operations complete with *O(n)* time complexity.

 ## Solution
 ![](hashmap-left-join.png)